Creating SOPs That Actually Get Used: A Guide for Contractors

 • What’s working well?

-• What’s unclear or outdated?
+• What steps are unclear or outdated?

 Previous